bodrick/awesome/TOPICS.md

 *   [CZEMacLeod/MSBuild.SDK.SystemWeb](https://github.com/CZEMacLeod/MSBuild.SDK.SystemWeb) - This MSBuild SDK is designed to allow for the easy creation and use of SDK (shortform) projects targeting ASP.NET 4.x using System.Web.

-## msbuild-sdk

-*   [CZEMacLeod/MSBuild.SDK.SystemWeb](https://github.com/CZEMacLeod/MSBuild.SDK.SystemWeb) - This MSBuild SDK is designed to allow for the easy creation and use of SDK (shortform) projects targeting ASP.NET 4.x using System.Web.

 ## apollo-federation

 *   [juicycleff/ultimate-backend](https://github.com/juicycleff/ultimate-backend) - Multi tenant SaaS starter kit with cqrs graphql microservice architecture, apollo federation, event source and authentication